Things You Should Know

 PPRA affords parents certain rights regarding our conducting of surveys, collection and use of information for marketing purposes, and certain physical exams.

 CONSENT BEFORE STUDENTS ARE REQUIRED TO SUBMIT A SURVEY THAT CONCERNS ONE OR MORE OF THE FOLLOWING PROTECTED AREAS (“PROTECTED INFORMATION SURVEY”) IF THE SURVEY IS FUNDED IN WHOLE OR IN PART BY A PROGRAM OF THE U.S. DEPARTMENT OF EDUCATION (ED):

--Critical appraisals of others with whom respondents have
+- Critical appraisals of others with whom respondents have close family relationships

--Religious practices, affiliations or beliefs of the student
+- Religious practices, affiliations or beliefs of the student or parents

 RECEIVE NOTICE AND AN OPPORTUNITY TO OPT OUT OF:

 - Any other protected information survey, regardless of funding